TGAC/RAMPART/README.md

 Installation
 ============

-There are two ways to install RAMPART, the easiest and quickest way is from a distribute tarball.
+There are two ways to install RAMPART, the easiest and quickest way is from a distributable tarball.
 The other is from source.

+To acquire the tarball please go to the releases section of the RAMPART github page: ``https://github.com/TGAC/RAMPART/releases``
-From tarball it is simply a matter of extracting to a directory of your choice: ``tar -xvf <name_of_tarball>``.
+Then extract to a directory of your choice: ``tar -xvf <name_of_tarball>``.

 From source, you will first need the following dependencies installed: